JinraeKim/FlightSims.jl/README.md

 Note that these interfaces are also provided for some **integrated environments**, e.g., `State(system, controller)`.

 ### Simulation and data saving & loading
-- [ ] To-do: Fill the following contents.
 - `sim`: return `prob::ODEProblem` and `sol::ODESolution`.
 - `process`: process `prob` and `sol` to get simulation data.
 - `save`: save `env`, `prob`, `sol`, and optionally `process`,